maintenance

 Step 2: Wash with Warm Water

-1. Wash with warm water and mild dish soap
+1. Warm water and a drop of dish soap

 Step 3: Check for Residue